TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - TargetEquitySL: The Equity value of the account that EquitySL will be triggered by.

 ### EXPERT ADVISOR SETTINGS
-- MagicNumber: Can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart.
 - HorizontalLineThickness: The width in pixels that the SL, TP, and Limit lines are drawn with.
 - ManageAllPositions: This is set to false by default, which will only manage positions that have been opened by the EA's MagicNumber.
 If set to true, will manage all positions on a symbol regardless of MagicNumber.